THANK YOU to all delegates!

 Saturation is the point when a pool has the amount of stake that the network finds ideal and is displayed as a percentage.
 Pools offer increasing rewards up to 100% saturation; then rewards decrease once it is over-saturated.
-There are a few apps that can notify you if your pool becomes over-saturated.

 Are my ADA safe?